-The Early Booking Benefit (EBB) of Onboard Credit (OBC) for Cruise Global, Connect LocalSM shore excursions is per stateroom and available when booking an Azamara Club Cruises sailing of 6 nights or longer.
-Offer is only applicable to bookings made at least 12 months (defined as 365 days) prior to sail date.
+The Early Booking Benefit (EBB) of Onboard Credit (OBC) for Land Discoveries is per stateroom and available when booking an Azamara Club Cruises sailing of 6 nights or longer.
+Offer is only applicable to bookings made at least 12 months (defined as365 days prior to sail date.
 OBC is per stateroom, in USD, based on double occupancy, and varies by stateroom category ($300 for Club Interior and Club Oceanview, $400 for Club Veranda, $500 for Club Continent or Spa Suites, $1000 for Club World Owners or Club Ocean Suites).
-OBC can only be used for Cruise Global, Connect LocalSM shore excursion purchases, has no cash value, is not redeemable for cash, is not transferable and will expire if not used by 10pm on the last evening of the voyage.
-If guests cancel and reinstate the booking, apply a fare change, or change the ship or sail date of the booking within the 10-month prior to sail date window, the EBB will be removed from the booking.
+OBC can only be used for most onboard purchases excluding Casino and Next Cruise bookings, has no cash value, is not redeemable for cash, is not transferable and will expire if not used by 10pm on the last evening of the voyage.
+If guests cancel and reinstate the booking, apply a fare change, or change the ship or sail date of the booking within the 12-month prior to sail date window, the EBB will be removed from the booking.
 EBB not available for contracted groups, charter bookings, and certain restricted fares.
 EBB is subject to change without notice and may be withdrawn at any time.

 ‘Guarantee’ (GTY) Bookings

 From time to time, we may offer you the option of making what we call a ‘Guarantee’ (GTY) booking.
 This means you may book a stateroom of a guaranteed category type (Club Interior, Club Oceanview, Club Balcony or Club Suite) on your chosen ship and cruise.
 However, the exact grade, number and location of the stateroom on the ship will be allocated by us (at our discretion) and at any time up until checking in at the Port.
 Once your GTY stateroom has been allocated to you, we are unable to accept any changes requested by you.
 Guests booked in GTY cabins may not be berthed with other travelling parties due to availability.
 Staterooms allocated may be subject to obstructed views.
 The benefits to you of a GTY stateroom are that after your booking has been confirmed, we may (at our discretion) upgrade your stateroom to one of a superior category to that originally booked at no extra charge to you.
 In any event, you are ‘guaranteed’ the minimum category of stateroom we agree to offer at the time of booking.
 At times, we may offer promotional GTY offers.
 These offers may not be combinable with any other promotion.
 Please check the offer concerned with your travel agent or our Reservations Centre for details.

 Such promotional GTY categories are defined as follows: